cf73/humanity/content/collections/partner_initiatives/marine-microplastics-initiative.md

 ---
 id: dfae34a8-30a5-4e7c-89d7-a33917e780d8
 blueprint: partner_initiative
-title: "Contribute to Woods Hole Oceanographic Institution's new fund to accelerate microplastics innovation"
+title: "Contribute to Woods Hole Oceanographic Institution's fund to accelerate its microplastics initiative."
 description:
   -
     type: paragraph